clonq/revo/README.md

 revo
 ===

-revo is an app container that discovers, retrieves & launches fine-grained event-driven components. somewhat like docker for app components.
-It allows building new apps by simply declaring the components required - or use the AI to determine that for you ;)
+revo is an app container that discovers, retrieves & launches fine-grained event-driven components.
+Build new apps by simply declaring the components required.
+The platform does the rest.

 create an app
 ===